yurkinh/Xamarin.Forms/README.md

 Xamarin.Forms provides a way to quickly build native apps for iOS, Android, Windows and macOS, completely in C#.

-Read more about the platform at https://www.xamarin.com/forms.
+For quick starts, documentation, and guides read more at https://docs.microsoft.com/en-us/xamarin/xamarin-forms/.

 ## Build Status ##